Find out more about anaphylaxis.

 There are several readily available brands of epinephrine autoinjectors: EpiPen®, Auvi-Q® and Adrenaclick®.
 There is also an authorized generic of Adrenaclick® called epinephrine injection, USP auto-injector.
 As generics are sometimes substituted for brand names, it is possible that a generic autoinjector would be substituted at the pharmacy for the brand your physician prescribed.
 Although the medication is the same, the method for injecting it is different for each brand.
 Your physician or his/her staff will provide training on how to use the specific brand prescribed.

-The next time you pick up your prescription, be sure to compare the brand you received with the brand you have been trained to use.
+The next time you pick up your prescription, be sure to compare the brand and dose you received with the brand you have been trained to use.
 If the medication appears to be different than what you expected, find out why a substitution was made.
 Also, be sure to get a demonstration on how to use the product.

 Your pharmacist and your doctor’s office want to make sure you know how to use the autoinjector in an emergency, so ask as many questions as you need to feel comfortable.
 If you have additional concerns, contact your allergist for more information.